 What's the ROI of transcribing sales calls?

-Organizations report significant ROI through:
+Organizations report ROI through:

-• Faster Onboarding: New reps ramp 30-40% faster with real call examples
+- Faster onboarding: New reps ramp 30-40% faster with real call examples

-• Higher Win Rates: Teams analyzing call patterns see 10-25% win rate improvements
+- Higher win rates: Teams analyzing call patterns see 10-25% win rate improvements

-• Time Savings: Managers save 5-10 hours/week vs. listening to full call recordings
+- Time savings: Managers save 5-10 hours/week vs. listening to full call recordings

-• Compliance Cost Avoidance: Avoiding fines and legal issues from undocumented interactions
+- Compliance cost avoidance: Avoiding fines and legal issues from undocumented interactions

 How accurate is AI transcription for sales calls?